-Cristiano Ronaldo’s Girlfriend, Georgina Rodriguez Dances In Black Lingerie, Suspenders & Stilettos
+Cristiano Ronaldo’s Girlfriend, Georgina Rodriguez, Dances In Black Lingerie, Suspenders, & Stilettos

 “I have found love.
 We complement each other very well.
 We have a beautiful relationship and when I have him beside me, I have everything.
 I feel loved and cared for.
 Love conquers all,” she added.

 As The Daily Mail reports, Georgina and Cristiano first met at the Gucci store where she worked.
-Rogriguez said that they then crossed paths again just days later at an event.
-Clearly, things got moving quickly – it also looks like they’ve lasted.
+Rodriguez said that they then crossed paths again just days later at an event.
+Clearly, things got moving quickly, and it also looks like they’ve lasted.

 Georgina has 12.6 million Instagram followers.
 Fans wishing to see more of this beauty should follow her Instagram account.